-Electronic parachute deployment systems, if you choose to use them, must be SAFE.
-If they are designed to sense acceleration or deceleration of the rocket as the basis for starting an ignition or ejection sequence, then there is a great risk that they can trigger on the ground or in your hands if you drop or jog the rocket while carrying it.
+Electronic recovery system deployment systems, if you choose to use them, must be SAFE.
+If they are designed to sense acceleration or deceleration of the rocket as the basis for starting an ejection sequence, then there is a great risk that they can trigger on the ground or in your hands if you drop or jog the rocket while carrying it.
 Such systems must have a power switch, plug, or other electrical disconnect mechanism that permits you to maintain them in a completely "safe" configuration until placed on the launching pad, and will not be allowed to fly if they do not.
+These systems may not use pyrotechnic charges of any type (no Pyrodex or black powder) to trigger deployment, but may use standard igniters to burn through or deploy something.

 - 7. Commercial vs Custom Parts.
 The flight vehicle must be made by the student team members.
-You may use commercially-available "off the shelf" component parts (body tubes, nose cones, egg capsules, etc.) and may adapt some kinds of rocket kits for the event, or you can scratch-build components if you prefer.
-If a company should release a kit or design specifically for the TARC event (none has, so far) you would not be allowed to use such a kit or design.
+You may use commercially-available "off the shelf" component parts (body tubes, nose cones, egg capsules, parachutes, etc.) and may adapt some kinds of rocket kits for the event, or you can scratch-build components if you prefer.
+If a company should release a kit or design specifically for the TARC event you would not be allowed to use such a kit or design.
 Having a custom flight vehicle part fabricated by a composite or plastics company or custom wood machining company (even if it is to your design) does not constitute sale of a "standard off the-shelf product" and is not allowed.
 However, having a mandrel fabricated to your specifications that is used to wrap fiberglass on to make your rocket body would be OK.
 In this case, the company is making a tool; you are making the part that flies. - 8.
 Metal Parts.
 You may only use non-metal parts for the nose, body, and fins of your rocket, those parts that are the main structure of the vehicle.
 Fiberglass is OK.
-You may use miscellaneous metal hardware items such as screws, snap links, engine hooks, electronic circuit boards, and (if you wish) commercial re-loadable metal rocket engine casings. - 9.
-Recovery.
+You may use miscellaneous metal hardware items such as screws, snap links, engine hooks, electronic circuit boards, and (if you wish) commercial re-loadable metal rocket engine casings.

+9. Recovery.
 Your rocket may be recovered in several separate sections if you wish.
 Each section or piece of the rocket must come down safely.
-A heavy piece (nose cone, body section, rocket engine casing, etc.) that falls to earth in a stable, non-tumbling/non-gliding mode at high speed without a recovery system of some kind (parachute, streamer, etc.) is not safe, and flights that have this happen will be disqualified for being unsafe.
-You cannot have a flight-control system that completely cuts away the recovery system from your egg capsule at a predetermined time and causes it to free-fall to the ground with no recovery device from that point; this is not safe.
+The section that contains the egg and altimeter must return using only a 15-inch parachute as its deployed recovery device.
+If this section is connected to the rest of the rocket, then the whole rocket must return using only this parachute.
+If the rocket splits into two or more separately-recovering sections, then the sections that do not contain the egg and altimeter may be recovered using any safe technique including parachute.
+A heavy piece (nose cone, body section, rocket engine casing, etc.) that falls to earth in a stable, non-tumbling/non-gliding mode at high speed without a recovery system of some kind is not safe, and flights that have this happen will be disqualified for being unsafe.
+You cannot have a flight-control system that completely cuts away the parachute from your egg capsule at a predetermined time and causes it to free-fall to the ground with no recovery device from that point; this is not safe.
 Normally the only part that must be returned to the event officials after the flight is the part with the egg and altimeter.